Skip to content

 jsonUnescape Duration JS string unescaping

-htmlParse Duration jsoup HTML parsing
+htmlParse Duration Custom HTML parsing

 themeParse Duration CSS to SpanStyle (first call only; Duration.ZERO on cache hits)